ghulammustafa119/canva-landing-page/README.md

 # canva-landing-page
-My first app: A simple landing page designed using HTML and CSS, built with AI-driven Gemini CLI.
+My first app — a simple landing page built with HTML and CSS, created using AI-driven development through the Gemini CLI.
-# Canva Landing Page

 This is a **simple landing page** built using **HTML** and **CSS**.
 Currently, the project contains **two files**: